Fulgione-group/ParaMask/README.md

 2. **LLR.pdf**
   * Plot of the Log-Likelihood-Ratio
 3. **AR.pdf** and **RRD.pdf**
-  * Plots of Allelic Ratios and Read Ratio deviations (and densities) grouped by EM classfication (single-copy, multicopy, uncertain)
+  * Plots of allelic ratios and read ratio deviations (and densities) grouped by EM classfication (single-copy, multicopy, uncertain)
 4. **dist.pdf**
-  * Diagnostice distance plot
+  * Distance plot
 <br>
 <br>
 <br>